Paying Child Support Through the Probation Department in Union County NJ

 The Disadvantages to Paying Child Support through the Probation Department

 There are also, of course, disadvantages to paying and receiving child support through the probation department.

 If child support obligors (the supporting party) pay child support via wage garnishment, your employer will know that you are paying child support, and the amount of support paid.
 While employers are legally prohibited from firing employees due to wage garnishment, there is certainly a deal of privacy lost in this scenario.

 Child emancipation refers to the time when children are no longer financially dependent on their parents, and laws regarding when this is determined are constantly changing.
 The Probation Department will continue to require child support payments to be made even if your child has become emancipated, and the only way to stop payments is through a court order or a preexisting agreement with your ex regarding when your child will become emancipated.

-Union County Child Support Attorney Helps You Choose the Best Arrangement
+Linden NJ Child Support Attorney Helps You Choose the Child Support Option

 When deciding which method of child support payment is best for you, it is highly recommended that you consult with an experienced Union County child support attorney.
 While their is very limited room for negotiation when it comes to exact payment amounts to be made, your attorney can help you negotiate for the payment method that works best for you.

 At The Law Office of Edward S. Cooper, we have extensive experience helping clients across Linden, Elizabeth, Summit, Union, and Union County with all manner of divorce issues, including child support.
 Attorney Edward Cooper strives to work closely with all of his clients, provide them with attentive and effective legal service, and keep them informed and involved throughout the legal process.